 Funding available: awards vary in amount; $6 million in grants available

 We push the boundaries of discovery and innovation to prevent, treat or better support those living with, or at risk of developing, heart conditions, stroke and related dementia.
 Heart & Stroke funds research across the four themes defined by the Canadian Institutes of Health Research (CIHR), the federal research body: 1) basic biomedical, 2) clinical, 3) health services/systems research, and 4) social, cultural, environmental and population health research.

 Funding available: awards vary in amount

 Island Health’s research grant program aims to encourage new researchers, support current research, and raise awareness about research and knowledge translation across Island Health.
-Explore the new Seed and Catalyst Grants available for the 2022/23 fiscal year!
+Explore current funding opportunities, including Evidence-Into-Practice Awards, Seed Grants, and Catalyst Awards.

 Parkinson Society of Canada